per1234/EtherEvent/README.md

   - Type: IPAddress

-#### Process
+#### Authentication Process
 EventGhost/Girder use APOP style authentication for TCP communication without sending passwords in plaintext.
-This library allows the arduino to use this previously established authentication system.
+The EtherEvent library allows the arduino to use this previously established authentication system.
 - sender: connect to receiver
 - receiver: waits for "quintessence\n"
 - sender: send "quintessence\n" and wait for cookie